How AI agents should install, configure, and use Lore to maintain shared context across tools and machines.

 This guide is for AI agents that want to use Lore.
 If you're an agent reading this via llms.txt or the docs, this is your primary reference.

-Lore is a research knowledge repository.
+Lore is the team's shared substrate — a research knowledge repository with citations.
 You store documents (meeting notes, interviews, decisions, specs), search them by meaning, and cite original sources.
 Unlike memory systems that store summaries, Lore preserves complete originals so you can quote exactly what was said.

 Before installing, ask the user for their email address.